halfhorst/Sigrun/README.md

 # Sigrun

-Sigrun is a Discord bot that helps you manage a Valheim server instance.
+Sigrun is a Discord bot that helps you manage dedicated servers for games, like Valheim or 7 Days to Die.
 It was motivated by money.
 Specifically, I didn't want to pay for an idle server I was maintaining for my friends.
 Sigrun is a 'personal' bot, not a public one you can add to your own guild.
-You need to create a Discord application yourself, for your own server, and run your own instance of the bot.
+You need to create a Discord application yourself, for your own server, and run your own instance of the bot on your own AWS account.

+Current games supported: Valheim, 7 Days to Die.
+Adding new games should be as simple as writing a new startup script for them.
+That was the goal, anyways

 **This a personal project and I develop it like one.
-I may break it without warning or do other unruly things.**
+I don't guarantee mainline is in a working state or any development cadence.**

 ## TODO

-- Explore provisioning an ec2 instance and just triggering start/stop
-  - use cheaper EBS in this case
-- Fix "already initiated bug"
-  - attempting to start a server twice is indistinguishable from the bot correctly checking in on the status of an instance it started
+- A watchdog Lambda `cron` to shutdown long-running servers
+- Enable server configuration through `create-server`
 - Add command to copy world data to S3 with an expiration date and provid a presigned URL
-- Avoid writing ephemeral data to DDB and just query it on demand
 - Add a connection API to the host
-- Explore a service discovery url

 ## Getting Started

 ### Pre-requisites

-You need the aws cdk cli, you need python, and you need Docker.
-You also need an AWS account and a credential setup.
-The easiest way to do that is with the aws cli.
+You need the aws cdk cli, you need python, you need an AWS account with credentials setup.
+The easiest way to setup credentials is with the aws cli.

 ### Process